sortega/sicp/README.md

-sicp
+SICP
 ====

-SICP exercises in clojure
+SICP exercises in Clojure (work in progress).